ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Transaction Revert

+This example shows what happens when a configuration update fails, and you want to revert to a previously applied configuration.
+Upon the first failure, the configuration update transaction terminates, and reverts to successfully applied changes.
+This ensures remnants of the failure do not remain in the system.

+!!!
+Note
-A update transaction can be configured to run in either best-effort mode supporting partial completion, or to terminate upon first failure and revert back to successfully applied changes.
-The latter ensures there are no visible effects of the failure remaining in the system.
-This behaviour is only supported with gRPC or localclient serving as the NB.
-With a KV data sore, best-effort mode will run to attempt to arrive as close as possible to the desired configuration.
+    Only gRPC or localclient NB support this behavior.
+With a KV data store, you need to run in best-effort mode in an attempt to arrive as close as possible to the desired configuration.

-In this example, a transaction is planned and executed to create a VPP interface `my-tap` with an attached route `my-route`.
-The interface configuration succeeds but the route configuration fails.
+In the control-flow diagram below, a transaction to create a VPP interface `my-tap` with an attached route `my-route` is planned and executed.
+The interface configuration succeeds, but the route configuration fails.

 The KV Scheduler then triggers the `revert procedure`.
-First, the current value of `my-route` is retrieved.
-It cannot assume this is the current state because the create() operation failed somewhere in-progress.
-Second, it is determined that the route has not been configured.
-Therefore, only the interface must be deleted to undo any executed changes.
-Once the interface is removed, the system is returned to its pre-transaction state.
-Finally, the transaction error is returned back to NB.
+First, it retrieves the current value of `my-route`.
+The KV Scheduler cannot assume this is the current value, because the `Create()` operation failed somewhere in-progress.
+Second, it determines the route is not configured.
+Now it only needs to delete the interface to undo any executed changes.

+Once the interface is removed, the system returns to its pre-transaction state.
+Finally, the KV Scheduler returns the transaction error to the NB.

 ![CFD][cfd-transaction-revert]